↑

 • Add more powdered sugar and knead mixture until it no longer sticks to your hands, adding more powdered sugar as necessary.

-• Roll into 1-inch balls and place on trays or baking sheets lined with waxed paper.
+• Roll out between two sheets of parchment paper and refrigerate for 60-90 minutes or until firm.
+(Alternative method: Roll into 1-inch balls and place on trays or baking sheets lined with was or parchment paper.
+Flatten with a flat-bottomed cup or your hand.)

 • Melt chocolate candy coating according to package directions.

-• Let candies set up until chocolate is firm before storing in an airtight container.
+• Repeat until all candies have been coated.
+Let candies set up until chocolate is firm before storing in an airtight container.

 Notes